Kindrad/Kenshi_IO_Continued/README.md

 ### How to Install:
 Simple:

 Download as zip and add the "io_mesh_kenshi" folder to your blender addons folder.

 or

 With Github:

-Clone locally and add a symlink from your blender addon folder to the "io_mesh_kenshi" folder so it works from clone folder instead.
+Clone locally and add a symlink from your blender addon folder to the "io_mesh_kenshi" folder so it works from locally cloned folder instead.
+This will let you update more easily.

 ### New Features:
 + Works on latest Blender 2.9+